patrickbucher/checklinks/README.md

 `GET` request.

-External links (pointing to another domain) are checked using a `HEAD` request to save traffic.
-(Those links are not followed any further.)
+External links (pointing to another domain) are checked using a `HEAD` request to save traffic; an additional `GET` request is attempted, if the initial `HEAD` requests fails with status 405 (Method not Alloewd).
+Those extarnal links are not followed any further.

 ## Run It